Tai chi and qigong for Parkinson's

 Beak position

-Slowly open the right palm and bring your arm up to face level out in front of you.
+Slowly open your right palm and bring your arm up to face level out in front of you.
 At the same time turn your torso to the left.

 Downward arc

-The left arm and hand move in a downward arc and end with the palm facing up.
+Move your left arm and hand in a downwards arc and finish with your palm facing up.

 High pat on horse